the-sashko/web2kindle/README.md

 1. `git clone https://github.com/the-sashko/web2kindle.git web2kindle`
 2. `cd web2kindle`
-3. `cd config`
-4. `cp config_sample.json config.json`
-5. `cp credentials_sample.json credentials.json`
+2. `./scripts/docker/run.sh`
-6. Set up your data in config.json and credentials.json files.
+6. Set up your data in `config/config.json` and `config/credentials.json` files.
 If you have no additional Telegram bot for logs, you must use credentials of your main Telegram bot instead credentials of Telegram bot for logs

 #### Install with docker